nuxeo/nuxeo/README.txt

 Previously built by nuxeo-platform/nuxeo-platform-ear/, Nuxeo EP EAR is now built here.

-- From this directory, use the following commands: "mvn package" or "mvn package -Pnuxeo-jboss"
+- From this directory, use the following commands: "mvn install" or "mvn install -Pnuxeo-jboss"

-- From nuxeo-platform-ear, run "mvn package" or see in package.sh for available packages.
+- From nuxeo-platform-ear, run "mvn install" or see in package.sh for available packages.

   Built EAR is in nuxeo-platform-ear/target/ and its name depends on chosen